KiwiKid/LocationOfInterestExplorer/README.md

 By default the page is running in "specific" mode, as indicated by the circle specific sharing url with parameters like 'lat' and 'lng'.
 There is just a default sharing preview image and the normal page title.

 The other mode is "quickLink".
 Quicklinks are specific to population centers.
-When the app is build, a page will be created for each quicklink at '/loc/[urlParam]'.
+When the app is built, a page will be created for each quicklink at '/loc/[urlParam]'.
 The page can enter quicklink mode through either:
 ```
 /loc/[urlParam] (preferred)